 12-Month Authorization—Begins with the start of care and includes the following requirements:

-For a family with one child, if the child does not need care immediately (such as they are waiting for a spot to open in their choice of child care provider and/or in cases that a child only needs holiday and/or summer care), the child may start Voluntary Suspension until care begins.
-The 12-Month Authorization will begin with the start of care, not with the start of Voluntary Suspension.
+For a family with one child, if the child does not need care immediately (such as when they are waiting for a spot to open in their choice of child care provider and/or in cases in which a child only needs holiday or summer care), the child may start Voluntary Suspension until care begins.
+The 12-month authorization will begin with the start of care, not with the start of Voluntary Suspension.

-If there are multiple children in the family at the time of Eligibility Determination, and they do not all need care immediately (such as in cases that a child only needs holiday and/or summer care), the 12 months start when the first child begins care.
+If there are multiple children in the family at the time of eligibility determination, and they do not all need care immediately (such as cases in which a child only needs holiday or summer care), the 12 months start when the first child begins care.
 The other children in the family are considered eligible but may be placed on Voluntary Suspension while care is not needed.

-Attending a job training or educational program—An individual is attending a job training or educational program if the individual:
+Attending a job training or educational program—An individual is attending a job training or educational program if they:

-is considered by the program to be officially enrolled;
+are considered by the program to be officially enrolled;

-meets all attendance requirements established by the program; and
+meet all attendance requirements established by the program; and

-shows progress toward successful completion of the program, demonstrated through continued enrollment in the program at the time of eligibility redetermination, as described in of this guide.
+show progress toward successful completion of the program, demonstrated through continued enrollment in the program at the time of eligibility redetermination, as described in D-1000 of this guide.

-Child—An individual who meets the general eligibility requirements contained in this guide for receiving Child Care Services.
+Child—An individual who meets the general eligibility requirements contained in this guide for receiving Child Care Services

 Child care contractor—The entity or entities under contract with the Board to manage Child Care Services.
 This includes contractors involved in: